🚨 Scam Guide · 2026

 How to Avoid

-• Keep a firm hand on your luggage cart and decline help with a clear 'no, dhonnobad' (no, thank you)
+• Keep a firm hand on your luggage cart and decline help with a clear 'no, dhonnobad' (no, thank you).

-• If you need a porter, use the official airport porters identified by uniforms and ID badges
+• If you need a porter, use the official airport porters identified by uniforms and ID badges.

-• Arrange hotel pickup in advance so someone is holding a sign for you at arrivals
+• Arrange hotel pickup in advance so someone is holding a sign for you at arrivals.

-• If someone grabs your bag, stop walking, firmly say 'no,' and wait — do not follow them outside
+• If someone grabs your bag, stop walking, firmly say 'no,' and wait — do not follow them outside.

 Scam #3

-The Fake Bus Ticket Tout
+The Gabtoli Fake Bus-Ticket Tout

 🔶 Medium